0branch/boron/doc/UserManual.md

 Block!
 ------

-A block is a series of values within brackets.
+A block is a series of values within square brackets.

     [1 one "one"]

+	[
+		item1: [some sub-block]
+		item2: [another sub-block]
+	]

 Paren!
 ------

-Similar to a block, but automatically evaluated.
+A paren is similar to a block!, but it will be automatically evaluated.

+	(1 two "three")

 Path!
 -----

+A path is a word! followed by one or more word!/get-word!/int! values separated by slash (/) characters.

 Example paths:

-    object/entries/1
+    object/order/1

+    list/:variable

 Context!